 - Free Let’s Encrypt SSL certificates

 Although the vendor’s website presents a set of frequently selected servers, you generally configure your desired server resources using a simple on-screen slider that notches up increasing amounts of CPU power, storage, and so on.

 Beginners benefit from a one-click installer that helps you install WordPress, Joomla, Drupal, and up to 400 other applications.
 To put this into perspective, many hosts provide only around 150 installation scripts.
 More advanced users (e.g., web developers) can switch between PHP versions and can benefit from SSH access.

-Russian speakers will be pleased to see support for Russian in the DirectAdmin control panel.
-It is less clear (and I couldn’t get customer services to confirm) if the control panel is also available in English.
+Russian speakers will find it pleasing to know that the DirectAdmin control panel supports the Russian language.
+However, it is not clear (and customer services could not confirm) whether the control panel is also available in English.